DMVis/DMVis/documentation/components/DynamicAxis.md

 - Default: `'top'`
 - Options: `'left'`, `'right'`, `'top'`, `'bottom'`

-Position of the label relative to the axis.
+The position of the label relative to the axis.

 ### labelOffset

 - Type: `number`
 - Default: `20`

-Distance from the label to the axis.
+The distance from the label to the axis in pixels.

 ### hasTicks

 - Type: `boolean`
 - Default: `true`

-Whether to display tick marks.
+Specifies whether to display tick marks or not.

 ### offset

 - Type: `number`
 - Default: `0`

-The offset of the axis from the side of the visualisation.
+The offset of the axis from the side of the visualisation in pixels.

 ### ticksNumber